Automatic continuity, unique Polish topologies, and Zariski topologies on monoids and clones: A little foray into the land of clones

 Let $\mathscr{C}$ be a function clone which is topological with respect to the topology $\mathcal{T}$.
 Define a semigroup $S_{\mathscr{C}}$ in the following way: the elements of $S_{\mathscr{C}}$ are the functions in $\mathscr{C}$; and the binary operation $*$ on $S_{\mathscr{C}}$ is given by

 for all $x_1, \ldots, x_n \in C$, whenever $f$ is an $n$-ary function in $\mathscr{C}$.
 It is routine to verify that $*$, as defined above, is associative, and so $S_{\mathscr{C}}$ is indeed a semigroup.
-Moreover, all clone homomorphisms from a function clone to a function clone is also a homomorphism of the corresponding semigroups.
+Moreover, all clone homomorphisms from a function clone to a function clone are also homomorphisms of the corresponding semigroups.
 Observe also, that if both $f$ and $g$ are unary functions, then $*$ is simply the usual composition of functions.
 Finally, it follows from the fact that composition of functions in $\mathscr{C}$ is continuous under $\mathcal{T}$, that $\mathcal{T}$ makes $S_{\mathscr{C}}$ into a topological semigroup.

 \begin{lem} Let \(\mathscr{C}\) be a topological clone, and suppose that \(S_\mathscr{C}\) has automatic continuity with respect to the topology on \(\mathscr{C}\) and the class of second countable topological semigroups.
 Then \(\mathscr{C}\) has automatic continuity with respect to the class of second countable topological clones. \end{lem} \begin{proof} Suppose that \(\mathscr{A}\) is a second countable topological clone.
 Let \(f:\mathscr{C}\to \mathscr{A}\) be a clone homomorphism.
 It follows from the definitions of \(S_\mathscr{C}\) and \(S_\mathscr{A}\) that \(f\) is also a homomorphism between these semigroups.
 The semigroups \(S_\mathscr{C}\) and \(S_\mathscr{A}\) are topological with respect to the topologies on \(\mathscr{C}\) and \(\mathscr{A}\), respectively, as discussed before the lemma.
 Thus by the assumption that \(S_{\mathscr{C}}\) has automatic continuity, the map \(f\) is continuous. \end{proof}